petermr/pygetpapers/joss/paper.md

 Fig.1 Architecture of `pygetpapers`

-For this reason we create a directory structure with a root (`CProjects`) and a (`CTree`) subdirectory for each downloaded article or document. `pygetpapers` will routinely populate this with 1-5 files or subdirectories (see above).
+For this reason we create a directory structure with a root (`CProject`) and a (`CTree`) subdirectory for each downloaded article or document. `pygetpapers` will routinely populate this with 1-5 files or subdirectories (see above).
 At present `pygetpapers` always creates a *_result.json file (possibly empty) and this can be used as a marker for identifying `CTrees`.
-This means that a `CProject` contains subdirectories which may be `CTrees` or not, distinguished by this marker.
+This means that a `CProject` contains subdirectories which may be `CTree`s or not, distinguished by this marker.

 ### derived data